bkaravan/data-science-final/data_deliverable/compiled_data/data_spec.md

   - range of value: $[0, 2923706026]$
   - mean value: $91190738.17$
   - distribution: skew right
   - unique: no
   - required: yes
   - use in analysis: yes
+  - sensitive: no

+- `releaseYear`

+  - type: int (YYYY)
+  - description: the release year of the movie
+  - default value: ``
+  - range of value: any year, $[-1, 2024]$
+  - mean value: $2004.96$
+  - distribution: skew left
+  - unique: no
+  - required: yes
+  - use in analysis: yes
+  - sensitive: no

+- `releaseMonth`

+  - type: int (MM)
+  - description: the release year of the movie
+  - default value: ``
+  - range of value: any year, $[-1, 12]$
+  - mean value: $6.92$
+  - distribution: uniform
+  - unique: no
+  - required: yes
+  - use in analysis: yes
+  - sensitive: no

+- `releaseDay`

+  - type: int (DD)
+  - description: the release year of the movie
+  - default value: ``
+  - range of value: any year, $[-1, 31]$
+  - mean value: $15.92$
+  - distribution: uniform
+  - unique: no
+  - required: yes
+  - use in analysis: yes